 We still use Paul Mitchell Tea Tree Special Shampoo and Special Conditioner, but I’ve seen a lot of recommendations on making your own tea tree oil shampoo and conditioner by adding 2 drops of tea tree oil per ounce of shampoo or conditioner.

 You can find tea tree oil in the natural section of your grocery store or natural food store, as well as online.
 Some of my favorites:

 Note: Do not ingest tea tree oil or apply it undiluted to any part of your body.
 Some people can be allergic to it, so proceed with caution.
-Start with two drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
+Remember, start with 2 drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
 And, of course, if you have lice, contact your doctor.